nurkiewicz/benchmarks/README.md

 	}

 I know, I know there is no point in caching such a method.
 But I want to measure the overhead of caching layer (during cache hit to be specific).
-Each caching configuration will have its own `ApplicationContext` as you can't mix different proxying mode in one context:
+Each caching configuration will have its own `ApplicationContext` as you can't mix different proxying modes in one context:

 	public abstract class BaseConfig {